 We bring our deep knowledge of the tech industry to help clients like Microsoft and Sony navigate complex proceedings in the U.S. and internationally, and we helped Apigee with its recent acquisition by Google.
 We have a particular focus on complex cases at the intersection of antitrust, privacy and intellectual property.
 We also regularly act for leading tech companies in obtaining premerger clearance.

 When shareholder class action claims arise, our securities litigators protect our tech clients, such as Paypal and NVIDIA.
-Our team includes two former U.S. Attorneys as well as dozens of former senior officials at the Securities and Exchange Commission and the Department of Justice.
+Our team includes a former U.S. Attorney as well as dozens of former AUSAs and senior officials at the Securities and Exchange Commission and the Department of Justice.

-Named the most innovative law firm in North America by the Financial Times in 2016, we value innovation as much as our clients do.
+Named the most innovative law firm in North America by the Financial Times in 2016 and 2016, we value innovation as much as our clients do.
 With Stripe, we are collaborating on Atlas, a program to help startups from around the world incorporate more easily in the U.S. We won an Innovation Award from Recorder for our work on this area.
+We partnered with our client Long Term Stock Exchange (LTSE) to launch a first-of-a-kind tool for tech founders to evaluate whether their company is ready to go public and list on any exchange.
+The tool, called IPO Ready, allows startups to stress-test IPO readiness in 20 minutes, receiving a readiness score and a roadmap for next steps.
 In Paris, we’re teaming up with Partech Ventures on "Europe Made Easy" to help international tech businesses enter the European market.
 We joined up with Y Combinator to create a fresh form of early startup financing known as Simple Agreements for Future Equity (SAFEs).
 A more flexible and efficient alternative to convertible notes used in capital raising, SAFEs have been quickly adopted by the market.
 And we’ve partnered with NYU’s Future Labs to provide 120+ emerging companies with free legal counseling through an on-site presence at this public-private incubator.

 What’s next?
 As the leading global tech firm, we are committed to investing in all these areas and the next generation of issues that our clients need to consider.